-Now we’ve reviewed all the Spring 2017 premieres, we thought we’d round up some of our favourites from shows that ended last season.
+Now we’ve reviewed all the Spring 2017 premieres, we thought we’d round up some of our favorites from shows that ended last season.

 We talked about three kinds of recommendation:

-- Feminist-friendly favourite (you would recommend it to a feminist friend with no caveats)
+- Feminist-friendly favorite (you would recommend it to a feminist friend with no caveats)

-- Problematic favourite (you would only recommend it to a feminist friend with caveats)
+- Problematic favorite (you would only recommend it to a feminist friend with caveats)

-- Surprise favourite (you expected it to have caveats, but actually would recommend it without)
+- Surprise favorite (you expected it to have caveats, but actually would recommend it without)

-Just so you know, every one of us would have picked Showa Genroku Rakugo Shinju for the feminist-friendly favourite.
-(For those who loved it as much as we do, we highly recommend our own Dee’s insightful episode recaps for both seasons.)
-To give you a more diverse selection, I asked that only one person cover Rakugo and that the rest come up with other options – easily done, since we all had other anime from the season that we had loved.
+Just so you know, every one of us would have picked Showa Genroku Rakugo Shinju for the feminist-friendly favorite.
+(For those who loved it as much as we do, we highly recommend our own Dee’s insightful episode commentaries for both seasons.)
+To give you a more diverse selection, I asked that only one person cover Rakugo and that the rest come up with other options —easily done, since we all had other anime from the season that we had loved.

-[Editor’s note: as mentioned above, this was the feminist-friendly favourite and clear recommendation for the entire team, which Vrai kindly agreed to write up on behalf of all of us!
-If you only watch one anime from the past year, make it this one – AC]
+Editor’s Note: as mentioned above, this was the feminist-friendly favourite and clear recommendation for the entire team, which Vrai kindly agreed to write up on behalf of all of us!
+If you only watch one anime from the past year, make it this one.

 Showa Genroku Rakugo Shinju is a grounded drama, quiet and deliberate, and one of the only anime I can think of that follows a character from childhood all the way through the natural processes of aging.
 It excels at bringing the viewer into the world of rakugo, even those who don’t have any previous idea of what the art form is (no small feat, given that there’s not really a neat western equivalent).